Union, New York: History

 The region was first settled by Americans/Europeans circa 1782.

 During the American Revolution, detachments of soldiers were sent through this region with the intent of attacking natives who were friendly to the British.
 Documented attacks on native villages in present-day Binghamton, Vestal, and Choconut Township, Pennsylvania, indicate that many natives were killed in these incursions in 1779.

-Of particular note are the advances of General Poor and General Sullivan, each leading troops on separate fronts.
-Their soldiers reunited at the site of Union, hence the name.
+Nearby the present town of Union was the Native American village of Choconut/Chugnut.
+Consisting of 50-60 homes, it was destroyed by General Poor's forces during the Sullivan Expedition on the morning of August 18, 1779.
+General Clinton's forces, which had been moving down the Susquehanna, united with Poor's forces at the destroyed village later that day, giving the modern town of Union its name.